-Prerequisites: None - Basic Electricity #726 is recommended
+Prerequisites: None - Basic Electricity #726 is recommended Course Requirements: Completion of assignments

 Electronics 1 - CRS 706

 Main Campus - This course includes a review of basic mathematics and algebra and the introduction of basic physics.
 Basic electricity, DC and AC theory, and residential wiring and code compliance are emphasized.
 Lab work includes building sample residential walls to emphasize the application of schematic diagrams, proper wiring installation, and other test equipment.